projectcontour/contour/site/content/docs/main/guides/grpc.md

 ## GRPCRoute Configuration

 Configuring GRPCRoute for routing gRPC requests needs to specify parentRefs, hostnames, and routing rules with specific backendRefs.
-In the below example, route path matching is conducted via mathod matching rule for declared services and their methods.
+In the below example, route path matching is conducted via method matching rule for declared services and their methods.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1alpha2